Evercoast/EvercoastOpenSource/README.md

 **Open The Image Sequence:**

-In your project in Premiere select Open, then use the file browser to locate the first frame of the image sequence of the contact sheets.
+In your project in Premiere select `Open`, then use the file browser to locate the first frame of the image sequence of the contact sheets.
 Please ensure that `Image Sequence` is pressed in the lower left of the file browser dialog before pressing OK.

 **Adjust The Image Sequence's FPS:**